symphoniacloud/lambda-monitoring/lambda-logging/README.md

 Thanks to SLF4J, it allows Lambda projects to easily replace the myriad of other logging frameworks used throughout the Java ecosystem.

-`lambda-logging` also provides a sensible default logging configuration for Logback, whilst still allowing for custom configuration.
+`lambda-logging` provides a sensible default logging configuration for Logback, whilst still allowing for custom configuration.
 It's also compatible with popular logging libraries for other JVM langauges, like `tools.logging` for Clojure and `log4s` for Scala.

 ## Quick Start